 We defined that as collar-to-collar distance and had to either measure it (or calculate it based on other dimensions) because it’s not a common spec.

-The best deadlift bar overall (Texas) is also the whippiest because of the distance between the collars and the overall length.
+The best deadlift bar overall (Rogue Ohio) is also the whippiest because of the distance between the collars and the overall length.
 Compared to the Rogue Ohio deadlift bar, it’s two inches longer and has a 1.625 grater collar-to-collar distance.

 Flex of the bar

 Based on everything we’ve seen, there was no need to separate whip and flex into separate quality categories.

 It’s almost a rule that the whippier the bar, the more it will deflect (flex) before leaving the ground.

 Finally, the heavier the lift the more difference whip and flex will make.

 You want aggressive knurling in a deadlift bar.

 Crushing personal records with a deadlift bar is all about grip and whip, and the former comes down to the diameter and the knurling.

 The brands recognize it and I’ve seen no deadlift bar with passive knurling.